Prof. Colin D. Bain

 - A. D. Ward, M. G. Berry, C. M. Mellor and C. D. Bain: "Optical Sculpture: Controlled Deformation of Emulsion Droplets with Ultralow Interfacial Tensions using Optical Tweezers" Chem.
 Comm., 2006, 4515.

 - C. D. Bain: "The Overflowing Cylinder Sixty Years on" Adv.
 Colloid Interface Sci.
 2008, 144, 4.

 - E. C. Tyrode, M. W. Rutland and C. D. Bain: "Adsorption of CTAB on Hydrophilic Silica Studied by Linear and Nonlinear Optical Spectroscopy" J. Am.
 Chem.
 Soc.
 2008, 130, 17434.

 - S.A.
 Winget, C.D.
 Bain & D.A.
 Beattie (2006), In situ vibrational spectroscopy of thin organic films confined at the solid-solid interface, 231: 231st National Meeting of the American-Chemical-Society.
-Atlanta, GA.
+Atlanta, GA, Atlanta GA.